Frances Ellen Watkins Harper: Writing career

 Harper published 80 poems.
 In her poem "The Slave Mother", she writes: "He is not hers, although she bore / For him a mother's pains; / He is not hers, although her blood / Is coursing through his veins! / He is not hers, for cruel hands / May rudely tear apart / The only wreath of household love / That binds her breaking heart."
 Throughout the two stanzas, Harper demonstrates the restricted relationship between an enslaved mother and her child, while including themes of family, motherhood, humanity and slavery.
 Another of her poems, "To the Cleveland Union Savers," published in The Anti-Slavery Bugle of Feb.
 23, 1861, champions Sara Lucy Bagby, the last person in the United States to be returned to slavery under the Fugitive Slave Law.

 Harper published Sketches of Southern Life in 1872.
 This anthology detailed her experience touring the Southern United States and meeting newly freed Black people.
 In these poems she described the harsh living conditions faced by a Black woman during both slavery and the Reconstruction era.
 Harper uses the figure of a former slave, called Aunt Chloe, as a narrator in several of these sketches.

 From 1868 to 1888, Harper had three novels serialized in a Christian magazine: Minnie's Sacrifice, Sowing and Reaping, and Trial and Triumph.
 Harper is also known for what was long considered her first novel, Iola Leroy, or Shadows Uplifted, published as a book in 1892 when she was 67.
 This was one of the first books published by a Black woman in the United States.
 While using the conventions of the time, Harper dealt with serious social issues, including education for women, the social passing as white of mixed-race people, miscegenation, abolition, reconstruction, temperance, and social responsibility.

-Harper was also a friend and mentor to many other African American writers and journalists, including Mary Shadd Cary, Ida B. Wells, Victoria Earle Matthews, and Kate D. Chapman.
+Harper was a friend and mentor to many other African American writers and journalists, including Mary Shadd Cary, Ida B. Wells, Victoria Earle Matthews, and Kate D. Chapman.